mattguerrero/stylegan-anime/README.md

 # Anime Face Generation with StyleGAN

 After seeing a demo of StyleGAN at an AI@UCI workshop, I wondered if it could be applied to anime faces.
 Turns out someone else had the idea as well!
-This is my implementation using my own custom datasets.
+This is my implementation using my own custom dataset.

-### Current Progress
-Goal:
+### Goal:
 <img src='img/reals.png'>

-Training:
+### Current Training:
 <img src='img/training.gif'>

 ### Environment